jebaird/jebaird.github.com/_posts/2013-06-26-javascript-equivalents-in-css.md

 title: JavaScript Equivalents in CSS
 ---

 With the wide support of css 3 we can use css to do some of the things that could only be done in javascript in the past.
-Here are a couple of my favorite replacements for js with css.
+Here are a couple of my favorites.

 ### Togging an element visibility with :hover